 By Deborah Lucas MSc.Eq.S.,CBiol.
 R.Nutr.
 Consultant Nutritionist to HorseHage

-Chaff is commonly fed to horses and ponies to stop them eating feed to quickly.
-In years when good quality hay is scarce, chaff feeding is often increased as it provides a valuable hay replacer.
+A question many horse owners ask is why feed chaff to horses?
+And the simple answer is chaff is commonly fed to horses and ponies to stop them eating feed to quickly.
+However, in recent years reasons, why we feed chaff, have extended beyond simply slowing the quick eater down.
+For example, when good quality hay is scarce, chaff feeding is often increased as it provides a valuable hay replacer.

 Forage is dried at high temperatures which kills bacteria and spores, but preserve the nutrient value, leaving it clean and nutritious.

 Many horse owners feed a small amount of chaff just to bulk out the concentrate feed, but there are other beneficial reasons for its use.
 Horses are predominantly fibre digesters or hindgut fermenters.
 Within the hindgut, are millions of micro-organisms that play a vital role.
 This is to break down digestible fibre content of the natural herbage diet, releasing energy-giving substances which the horse then uses.

 Contrary to some beliefs, fibre is not just a ‘filler’.
 The hindgut micro-organisms create a delicate microbalance which, if upset, may result in health and performance problems and also may suppress the immune status of the horse, often creating a downward spiral of health problems.

 Forage however, must not just meet the needs of the digestive tract, but also those of the respiratory system.
 Where conserved forage is fed it must be of good quality nutritionally but it must also be clean, i.e. free from moulds and fungi and therefore not compromise respiratory function.